-The water quality of the Vaigai river is monitored by collecting samples once in six months from the collection well of Thirubuvanam head works.
-The water quality of the water from the infiltration wells in the Vaigai river bed meets the standards prescribed for drinking water without conventional treatment but after disinfection.
+The water quality of the Vaigai river is being monitored by collecting the samples from the collection well of Thirubuvanam head works.
+The water quality of the infiltration well is categorized for the designated best use of outdoor bathing, drinking water source with conventional treatment followed by disinfection.